Best Blog Hosting Provider 2020

 The most important thing to look for in a blog hosting company is… drumroll… Customer Support!

 Customer support is the number one most important thing when it comes to hosting.
 Even a mediocre host can be a great experience as long as they have excellent customer support.
-If you’re deciding between a hosting company with many features but lacklustre support, and one with great support but not as many features, you should always choose the latter.
+If you’re deciding between a hosting company with many features but lack support, and one with great support but not as many features, you should always choose the latter.

 Over the lifetime of your blog, you will end up contacting support dozens of times.
 A hosting company that actively tries to help you will save hours of headaches.